geosolutions-it/djam/docs/rest-api.md

 ![swagger renew](images/swagger_renew.png)

+The swagger front-end is available to the following URL: `http://<DJAM_domain>/openid/api/schema/swagger-ui/`

 ### A note for the administrators / superusers

 Although users are able to manage only their own resource keys, administrators / superusers are able to manage all the resource keys through this REST API.
 Thus, superusers are able to define the user / account for a specific operation that they have to perform by using a parameter called `account_id`.
 For instance, if a superuser wants to output the status of a resource key which is owned by a user with `ID=4`, superuser can run: